juvalen/mb-checker/work_dir/FILES.md

  - **XXX.url**: listing of URLs that can't be reached (XXX on screen dump)
  - **EEE.url**: listing of empty folders (EEE on screen dump)
  - **&lt;code&gt;.url**: list of URLs return codes
- - **Bookmarks.out**: Result JSON file containing Chrome bookmarks filtered
+ - **Bookmarks.out**: Resulting JSON file containing Chrome bookmarks filtered

 You can copy Bookmarks.out back to Bookmark file.